View on GitHub

 Standard output with streams

 It’s possible to pipe an array into standard output without calling a function.
 Just use the bar operator.
 This construct will be used in the sections covering the language features.
 Calling ‘print()’ or ‘puts()’ can be preferred elsewhere.
+The elements are placed vertically on a screen, i.e., they are separated with a new line character.

-hobbies = ["yoga", "Tai Chi", "Qigong", "foreign languages", "my blog"]
+hobbies = ["yoga", "Tai Chi", "Qigong", "foreign languages", "Streem"]

 hobbies | stdout